oktadev/okta-blog/_source/_posts/2020-12-10-introducing-okta-cli.md

 okta start
 ```

-I want to make this a little more challenging for myself, so I am going to use a .NET sample application, since I am a Java developer.
+I want to make this a little more challenging for myself, so I am going to use a .NET sample application since I am a Java developer.
 Here's the output of the above command:

 ```txt
 Registering for a new Okta account, if you would like to use an existing account, use 'okta login' instead.